awarelabshq/testchimp-sdk/backend/README.md

 # Aware Backend SDK Module

-This module includes different backend SDKs for tech stacks supported by Aware.
+This module includes different backend SDKs for tech stacks supported by TestChimp.
 After installing the frontend SDK in your client, you can install the corresponding backend SDKs to leverage full stack recording capabilities of Aware.

-Note: Enable OpenTelemetry in your backend services prior to installing Aware SDKs as Aware relies on OTel for connecting the full journey of requests.
+Note: Enable OpenTelemetry in your backend services prior to installing TestChimp SDKs as it relies on OTel for connecting the full journey of requests.
-Refer [here](https://awarelabs.io/blog/getting-started) for details on how to setup OTel and export tracing data to Aware servers.
+Refer [here](https://www.testchimp.io/blog/getting-started-with-testchimp) for details on how to setup OTel and export tracing data to TestChimp servers.

 Currently, support is available for following:
 1. Java (Spring)